We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Also call your doctor if you have severe abdominal or rectal pain, bloody or black stools, or a fever over 102°F (38.8°C).

-You can try over-the-counter (OTC) electrolyte drinks, like Pedialyte (also available in popsicle form), or even try drinking coconut water or Gatorade.
+You can try over-the-counter (OTC) electrolyte drinks, like Pedialyte (also available in popsicle form) or even try drinking coconut water, Gatorade or Powerade.